Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Overview of the Arbitration Process

 Arbitration involves a neutral third party, known as an arbitrator, who reviews the dispute, considers evidence, and issues a binding decision.
 The process typically begins with the initiation of a claim, followed by a hearing where both parties present their cases.
 The arbitrator then renders a decision known as an award, which is legally enforceable.
-In White Mills, the process tends to be more informal and accessible than traditional litigation, often allowing residents to resolve disputes quickly and with less expense.
+In the claimant, the process tends to be more informal and accessible than traditional litigation, often allowing residents to resolve disputes quickly and with less expense.

 Benefits of Arbitration over Litigation